gimmenetwork/simplon_components/README.md

-# Allows installation of Components via [Composer](http://getcomposer.org).
+# Composer based installation of components

 ## PLEASE NOTE

 All fame belongs to `Rob Loach`.
-I simply needed a way to install `assets` and did not require any `requirejs`.
+I simply needed a way to install `components` and did not require any `requirejs`.
 Therefore, I pulled Rob's repo and made some adjustments.

 ## See the original repo